A wine importer story (Jenny and Francois Selections).

 How do they find new wines ?
 Word of mouth is one of the ways, with encounters made in professional wine fairs, especially in the many artisan-wine fairs that take place across France and where they can taste the wines of the sprouting new generation of winemakers.
 When they have a lead, they travel to the estate to taste again and see how the vigneron works before deciding to buy the wines.
 They will also taste and screen every new millesime, and occasionally discontinue the purchases.
 Francois is very often on the road to visit the vignerons and she takes care of the mails and transmits the orders on the internet or over the phone.
 She also helps in a natural-wine bar in Paris, the Cave Café, located 134 rue Marcadet in the 18th arrondissement near Montmartre, where she meets visiting vignerons.

-She says that the wine amateurs here and abroad are slowly learning and discovering the low-intervention wines.
+Jenny says that the wine amateurs here and abroad are slowly learning and discovering the low-intervention wines.
 It may take some effort to go beyond the first surprise with wines that are sometimes a bit cloudy or perly, but the wines are so different, offering often more complexity and pleasure, that they ask for more.
 New York, like Paris, has an increasing number of cavistes setting shop on this niche market.
-If most of the wines come from small estates, they also work with innovative big structures, like the Cave des Vignerons d'Estezargues, a coop in the Rhone which works its wines with lots of attention and no additions.
-The coops overwhelmed with low-quality-wines surplus should take notice and follow suit (my say)...
+If most of the wines come

-(6 reds, 5 whites and one pink), which are stored in the cellar, are converted beer containers connected with nitrogen piping, so that no oxydation harms the wines.
-It is exciting and strange to see some famous names with a fiscal stamp on the containers, like here [picture on the right] with Marc Pesnot. the At the opposite end in the bar, at the tap level, the wine is temperature-controlled (14° for reds and 12° for whites).
+Jerome, the owner of the Cave Café has set up a unique system to keep the unsulfured wines safe from spoilage while they fill glasses along consecutive days )or bottles) : The wine containers in the cellar hold 6 reds, 5 whites and one pink.
+These are converted beer barrels and they are connected with nitrogen piping, so that no oxydation harms the wines.
+It is exciting and strange to see some famous names with a tax stamp on the containers (here a blue one for a table wine).
+You can read on the picture on the right the name of Marc Pesnot from the Muscadet region.
+At the opposite end, in the bar, at the tap level, the wine is temperature-controlled (14° for reds and 12° for whites).
+Quite a smart system.

 Brilliant pictures and I just love hearing about Jenny in Paris